Edward Charles Stirling: Family

-Stirling's brother John Lancelot Stirling also played a prominent role in South Australian public life.
+Stirling's brother John Lancelot Stirling was also prominent in South Australian public life.

 His eldest sister Mary Eliza Collingwood Stirling married William James Ingram MP on 10 November 1874.

 Honours and awards

 Stirling received many honours, of which he particularly valued being admitted as a Fellow of the Royal Society in 1893.
 In the same year, he was also awarded an CMG Other awards included the Queen Regent of Holland's Gold Medal for 'services to art and science' in 1892, and an honorary Doctorate in Science from Trinity College Cambridge in 1910.
 He was also an honorary fellow of the Anthropological Society of Great Britain, fellow of the Medical and Chirurgical Society, and was knighted in 1917.

 Legacy

 Stirling was interested in gardening, in the Society for the Prevention of Cruelty to Animals, and in the welfare of children – he was president of the state children's council.
 He was a surgeon, physiologist, anthropologist, palaeontologist and legislator, although not sufficiently specialised to reach the highest rank in any one of these departments.
 With Dr Joseph.
 C. Verco Stirling wrote a valuable article on hydatid disease for Allbutt's System of Medicine, he fostered and brought to maturity the young medical school at the University, and he did significant work in developing the Adelaide museum.
 Stirling was involved in the struggle to create the Flinders Chase sanctuary on Kangaroo Island.
 Stirling ranks among the best all-round scientists of his day in Australia.